Paul-Étienne Grandbois

-Paul-Étienne Grandbois (1846 – September 18, 1907) was a physician and political figure in Quebec.
+Paul-Étienne Grandbois (c.
+1846 – September 18, 1907) was a physician and political figure in Quebec.
 He represented Témiscouata in the House of Commons of Canada from 1878 to 1896 as a Conservative member.

 He was born in Ste-Philomène, Châteauguay County, Canada East and was educated at the Collège Saint-Sulpice, the Petit Séminaire de St. Therèse de Blainville and the Université Laval.
 In 1873, he married a Miss Pelletier.
 He served as government whip from 1885 to 1891.
 Granbois ran unsuccessfully for reelection to the House of Commons in 1896, 1900 and 1904.